denodrivers/postgres/docs/README.md

 You can also provide custom decoders to the client that will be used to decode the result data.
 This can be done by setting the `decoders` controls option in the client configuration.
-This options is a map object where the keys are the type names or Oid number and the values are the custom decoder functions.
+This option is a map object where the keys are the type names or Oid numbers and the values are the custom decoder functions.

 You can use it with the decode strategy.
 Custom decoders take precedence over the strategy and internal parsers.